Christmas Tree Fires: Statistics & Prevention Tips

 Can Christmas trees catch on fire from holiday lights?

-One-fourth of Christmas tree fires (26%) are the result of electrical problems or heat sources—including electric lights, fireplaces, radiators, and candles– kept too close to the tree.
-Decorative lighting or Christmas tree lights cause 18% of Christmas tree fires.
+About 25% of Christmas tree fires are the result of electrical problems or heat sources — including electric lights, fireplaces, radiators, and candles — kept too close to the tree.
+Additionally, about half of holiday decoration fires occur because decorations are placed too close to a heat source.

 - Check all strings of lights carefully before hanging.
 It’s not uncommon for cords to suffer water damage or get gnawed on by rodents.